 The Hearing Examiner shall have the power to administer oaths, and may request that the City Clerk issue subpoenas under the seal of the City.
-Willful failure to appear for testimony in response to any subpoena or to produce at any time under subpoena "duces tecum" may be punished as a misdemeanor.
+Willful failure to appear for testimony in response to any subpoena or to produce at any time under subpoena "duces tecum" shall be punished as an infraction.